Volunteer Recruitment FAQ’s – Frequently Asked Questions

 The testing phase includes a physical ability test based on the specific position the applicant has applied for and a psychological screening test.
 Upon passing the physical ability testing a statement of personal history questionnaire will need to be submitted.

 A thorough background investigation including but not limited to driving records, criminal history and review of your psychological screening test will take several weeks to complete.
 Upon completing the background check you will be directed to make an appointment with our occupational health and drug screening provider at our expense.
-Once you have completed your exam, you will be contacted to schedule your Fire Chief’s interview.
+Once we have received passing results of your occupational health and drug screening, you will be contacted to finalize your affiliation with the organization by attending an orientation date and completing onboarding paperwork.

 If you would like to be a firefighter but don’t have an existing certification or the necessary coursework completed, we have a process to complete that.
 Complete and turn in an application for Operations Support Volunteer and complete that process.
 Once you have completed that initial training (about 90 days depending on your availability), you can then contact the Training Division to set up a personal development plan to acquire that training.
 Before attending skills exercises, you will need to pass the Candidate Physical Ability Test (CPAT) for firefighters.